 Also a reference to the last film, when Batman is interrogating the Joker...

 Selina Kyle, disguised as a maid, steals a necklace which belonged to Martha Wayne.
 Bruce shoots an arrow at the target she's standing in front of, comments on how similar "her" necklace looks to his mother's necklace, and opens the "uncrackable" safe to reveal the empty box.

 Selina: Oops.
 Nobody told me it was uncrackable.

 Bruce: I'm afraid I can't let you take those.

 Selina: Look, you wouldn't beat up a woman, anymore than I would beat a cripple.
 [Selina walks towards Bruce and suddenly knocks his cane out from under him] Of course exceptions have to be made. [climbs onto a windowsill] Good night, Mr. Wayne. [backflips out the window]

 It's even funnier when you realize that the fingerprints were on the outside of the safe.
-Selina cracked it just to see what was inside, and then took the pearls!
+Selina cracked it just to see what was inside, and only then took the pearls!